bicoco/java-list-helpers/README.md

 });
 ```

-or select persons if age > 18:
+or select elements using a condition:

 ```java
 List<Person> personsGreaterThan18YearsOld = $.select(persons, new $.Condition<Person>() {